learnweb/moodle-block_groups/README.md

 ## Installation
 This plugin should go into `blocks/groups`.
-Moodle plugin directory link will be published as soon as it is available.
+Moodle plugin directory link is https://moodle.org/plugins/block_groups.

 ## Screenshots